 NOTE: These are "suggested" study materials.
 All students and teachers are urged to seek independent study material.
 It is also suggested that you start studying at the beginning of the school year.

-The Idaho Envirothon Website has a good selection of study materials.
+The North Carolina Envirothon Website has a good selection of study materials.
 Students and Advisors are encouraged to review that material.

 2019 Current Issue

 Agriculture and the Environment: Knowledge & Technology to Feed the World

 Key Topics & Learning Objectives

 Agriculture and the Environment: Knowledge and technology to feed the world

 KEY TOPICS (KT):

 1. Understanding how agroecosystems function and the services they provide.

 2. Understanding the importance of soil health as the foundation of a healthy ecosystem.